Questions, grouped.

 What happens to files I upload — do they leave the appliance?

 Files you drag into chat are uploaded to the appliance and stored locally.
-The appliance extracts text on-device (documents via Apache Tika, scanned images via OCR), runs that text through the same sanitiser as a chat prompt, and embeds the sanitised version into the prompt sent to the LLM.
+Tika extracts text on the box, then classification and sanitiser review run locally before the sanitised text is embedded in the prompt sent to the LLM.
 The original file is never sent to any LLM provider.

 Deployment